-Our monthly tick control in Maine includes:
+Our Tick Control Program in Maine includes:

 It’s important to have tick prevention around your home as these blood-sucking pests can wreak havoc on your health.
 Tick bites can cause a variety of diseases that are harmful to you and your loved ones, even affecting your pets.
 Not every tick is guaranteed to be infected, while other ticks can carry more than one disease.

 Ticks may seem scary, but there are some simple precautions you can take to prevent tick bites, keeping you and your family safe while enjoying the great outdoors.

 Here in Maine, there are three main types of ticks we deal with: black-legged ticks, American dog ticks, and woodchuck ticks.
 While they might seem similar at first, each species has its own habits, life cycles, appearances, and threats to human well-being.